• Skip to main content

 Jon doesn’t say, “If I can do it, you can.”
 But he does show that he learned from his experiences.
 One of my favorite examples is Jon’s story of why he’s become such a successful persuaded.
 “I can’t do anything for myself.
 I have to persuade people to do things for me.”

-You don’t need to talk about your past suffering.
+They don’t talk about their past suffering.

 Focus instead on what inspires you, what you learned, and–most important–why your clients will benefit from learning about your experience.